dpretet/zsh-quotify/README.md

     plugins=( ... quotify )
 ```

-All quotes come from [devtopics](http://www.devtopics.com/101-great-computer-programming-quotes/).
+All coding quotes come from [devtopics](http://www.devtopics.com/101-great-computer-programming-quotes/).
+Haikus have been found in multiples sites.